-In the event of a general or partial offer, whether by way of take-over offer, share re-purchase offer, or scheme of arrangement or otherwise in like manner is made to all the holders of our Shares (or all such holders other than the offer or and/or any person controlled by the offer or and/or any person acting in association or concert with the offeror), our Company shall use all reasonable endeavors to procure that such offer is extended to all the Grantees on the same terms, mutatis mutandis, and assuming that they will become, by exercise in full of the Options granted to them, shareholders of our Company.
-If such offer becomes or is declared unconditional, a Grantee shall be entitled to exercise his Option (to the extent not already exercised) to its full extent or to the extent specified in the Grantee's notice to our Company in exercise of his Option at any time before the close of such offer (or any revised offer).
+In the event of a general or partial [REDACTED], whether by way of take-over [REDACTED], share re-purchase [REDACTED], or scheme of arrangement or otherwise in like manner is made to all the holders of our Shares (or all such holders other than the [REDACTED] or and/or any person controlled by the [REDACTED] or and/or any person acting in association or concert with the [REDACTED]), our Company shall use all reasonable endeavors to procure that such [REDACTED] is extended to all the Grantees on the same terms, mutatis mutandis, and assuming that they will become, by exercise in full of the Options granted to them, shareholders of our Company.
+If such [REDACTED] becomes or is declared unconditional, a Grantee shall be entitled to exercise his Option (to the extent not already exercised) to its full extent or to the extent specified in the Grantee's notice to our Company in exercise of his Option at any time before the close of such [REDACTED] (or any revised [REDACTED]).